aeris722/Taggit/README.md

 | Storage | chrome.storage.local |
 | UI | HTML + CSS (DM Sans font) |
 | Architecture | Shadow DOM traversal |
 ---

-## 🗺️ Roadmap

-- [x] Phase 1 — Tag Reddit DM conversations
-- [ ] Phase 2 — AI-powered chat summarization
-- [ ] Phase 3 — Export tagged conversations to Notion
-- [ ] Phase 4 — Cloud sync across devices

----

 ## 🤝 Contributing

 Pull requests are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.

----

-## ⚠️ Disclaimer

-Reddit Tags is an independent project and is not affiliated with, endorsed by, or connected to Reddit Inc. in any way.
-This extension is built for personal productivity purposes only.

 ---